NDepend

 NDepend .NET Architecture

-Despite the fact that we have large projects, we don’t face the super-component phenomenon because NDepend dog-food itself with rules like Avoid namespaces mutually dependent and Avoid namespaces dependency cycles.
+Despite having large projects, we don’t face the super-component phenomenon because NDepend dog food has rules like Avoid namespaces mutually dependent and Avoid namespaces dependency cycles.
 Thus inside a large project, we group classes in a hierarchy of namespaces that we consider as our components.
-As mentioned, relying on fewer large projects has benefits: easier refactoring, easier versioning, less maintenance, fewer physical assets to maintain.
-Fortunately the C# compiler is very fast and compiles the 1.400 classes of NDepend.UI in 3 seconds on a modern hardware.
+As mentioned, relying on fewer large projects has benefits: easier refactoring, easier versioning, less maintenance, and fewer physical assets to maintain.
+Fortunately, the C# compiler is very fast and compiles the 1.400 classes of NDepend.UI in 3 seconds on modern hardware.

 NDepend UI Architecture